DougBurke/sherpa/docs/plots/backends.rst

 Sherpa also provides a decorator to change the backend for just one plot::

-  >>> from sherpa.plot.backends import TemporaryPlottingBackend
+  >>> from sherpa.plot import TemporaryPlottingBackend
   >>> with TemporarypPlottingBackend('pylab'):
   ...     plotting code here...